 Mr. Edward Suzuki

-Architect, Edward Suzuki Associates
+Architect, Edward Suzuki Associates, Inc.

 At residential schools, students learn together, eat together and sleep under the same roof.
 For me, that experience resulted in deep friendships with people from around the world.
 A “nation” is just a political boundary, but relationships between individuals run much deeper than that.